 - "People who pay, pay more attention, and are more likely to get better results."
 Do you agree with this statement?
+Yes/No

 As a club owner or manager you've probably experienced this painful and costly lesson.
 You have a class or program being delivered by an expert.
 Or you have a PT with "their clients".
 The expert leaves and the members leave with them to do that class or program elsewhere.
 Ouch!

-The lesson was that we needed 5 things:
+I learnt that we needed 5 things:

 - a way of training staff, instructors and trainers to deliver the program

-- a way of selling the program to new members and PT clients
+- a way of selling the program

 - a marketing system to attract a growing segment - people who want to lose weight